Seven & I Holdings

-Seven & i Holdings Co., Ltd. (株式会社セブン&アイ・ホールディングス, Hepburn: Kabushiki gaisha Sebun & Ai Hōrudingusu) is a Japanese diversified retail holdings company headquartered in Nibanchō, Chiyoda, Tokyo.
+Seven & I Holdings Co., Ltd. (株式会社セブン&アイ・ホールディングス) is a Japanese diversified retail holdings company headquartered in Nibanchō, Chiyoda, Tokyo.
 On September 1, 2005, it was established as a result of the integration of three companies: Ito-Yokado, Seven-Eleven Japan, and Denny's Japan.
 The purpose of this establishment was to create a holding company that would own these three companies.
 The background behind this decision was that the parent company, Ito-Yokado, was facing deteriorating performance, while its subsidiary, Seven-Eleven Japan, was experiencing growth in both sales and profits and was performing well.

+Following a downturn in the performance of its supermarket operations, on September 1, 2025, the company spun off including Ito-Yokado, Denny's Japan, and Loft, into an intermediate holding company named York Holdings, transferring it to the U.S. investment fund Bain Capital.

 History

-On April 20, 2005, the supermarket chain Ito-Yokado announced the establishment of a holding company called Seven & i Holdings in September of the same year.
+On April 20, 2005, the supermarket chain Ito-Yokado announced the establishment of a holding company called Seven & I Holdings in September of the same year.
 This holding company was formed in collaboration with its subsidiary convenience store chain, Seven-Eleven Japan, and the restaurant chain, Denny's Japan.
 At the time, Ito-Yokado, which was facing declining performance, had a market capitalization that was approximately 70% of the rapidly growing Seven-Eleven, causing an imbalance in the parent-child relationship within the group.
 The purpose of this restructuring was to resolve this imbalance and prepare for hostile takeovers.
 At the time, Ito-Yokado held over 50% of the issued shares of both Seven-Eleven and Denny's.
 After the restructuring, all three companies became 100% subsidiaries of the holding company.
 This restructuring also included other entities like Aiwai Bank (later renamed Seven Bank) and York-Benimaru, which were brought under the umbrella of the holding company.
 The group as a whole aimed to collaborate on product development, procurement, and the consolidation of management functions.

-In November 2005, Seven & i acquired the shares of 7-Eleven, Inc. through a public tender offer, making it a wholly owned subsidiary via Seven-Eleven Japan.
+In November 2005, Seven & I acquired the shares of 7-Eleven, Inc. through a public tender offer, making it a wholly owned subsidiary via Seven-Eleven Japan.